 Purpose

-The purpose of the championship is to provide good, safe and friendly contest flying in order to help to promote the development of lower airtime pilots together by encouraging the more advanced pilots to mentor and tutornd earn points on the National ladder for participating pilots.
+The purpose of the championship is to provide good, safe and friendly contest flying in order to help to promote the development of lower airtime pilots by encouraging the more advanced pilots to mentor and tutor those novices by demonstration.
+To earn points on the NZPRS /WPRS for participating pilots.

 Divisions (Gliders must be certified in the classes below and not modified.)